vanklompf/Sharp.Xmpp/Readme.md

 ### Credits

-The Sharp.Xmpp library is copyright © 2015 Panos Georgiou Stath.
+The Sharp.Xmpp library is copyright © 2015 Panagiotis Georgiou Stathopoulos.
 The initial S22.Xmpp library is copyright © 2013-2014 Torben Könke.